Node.js Async Iterators: for await...of, Streams, and Backpressure

 );

-The pipeline connects the read stream to the async generator to the write stream.
+run().catch(console.error);input.txt and output.txt are placeholders.
+The pipeline connects the read stream to the async generator and then to the write stream.
 Backpressure propagates through all three stages.
-If the write stream's buffer fills up, the generator pauses at yield, and the read stream's async iterator pauses at next().
+If the write stream's buffer fills up, the pipeline waits before pulling another value from the generator, and the generator waits before pulling another chunk from the source.
 The generator acts as a transform stage without needing to subclass Transform or implement _transform().
 For simple transformations, this is less ceremony than building a Transform stream.

 The pipeline also handles errors and cleanup.
-If any stage fails, the entire pipeline is torn down.
-The read stream gets destroyed, the write stream gets destroyed, and the async generator's return() method triggers its finally block.
+If any active stage fails, the entire pipeline is torn down.
+The read stream gets destroyed, the write stream gets destroyed, and an async generator stage that has been entered receives return(), which triggers its finally block.
+A generator stage that never starts has no body or finally block to run.

 Every for await...of loop processes items one at a time.
-There's no built-in way to process multiple items in parallel.
-This is by design -- the protocol is sequential. next() returns one promise.
-You await it.
-You process the value.
-Then you call next() again.
+There is no built-in way to process multiple items in parallel because the protocol is sequential: call next(), await one result, process the value, then call next() again.

-If you need parallel processing, you have to break out of for await...of and manage concurrency manually.
-One pattern: collect items into batches, then process each batch with Promise.all():
+If you need parallel processing, add concurrency above the loop.
+One common pattern is to collect work into batches, then process each batch with Promise.all():

 async function processBatched(source, batchSize, fn) {